-It is important to note there is an 80% residency requirement for certificates and diplomas.
-This means only 1 course can be substituted from another institution to count towards completion of a certificate or diploma.
+It is important to note there is an 70% residency requirement for certificates and diplomas.
+This means only 1 course can be substituted from another institution to count towards completion of a certificate or 3 courses for the diploma.
 Please contact the Open Learning Program Counsellor for further information.

 The Certificate in Indigenous Environmental Governance is exempt from the current Bachelor of Art (BA) degree program regulations regarding double-counting of courses.
 Students completing the Certificate can count the Certificate towards the fulfillment of another specialization.

-Students apply for a certificate after they have completed all the courses by completing a Certificate Application Request Form.
+Students apply for a certificate or diploma after they have completed all the required courses.
+Log into the OpenEd Student Portal using your UoG credentials and under My Applications, choose Open Learning Certificate/Diploma Application $40 and complete that application.
 There is a certificate fee required and an additional courier fee (if requested).

 For more information on the certificates, please contact the Open Learning Program Counsellor.